praisetompane/incidentmanagement/README.md

 # Simplified Maintenance Management System
-## This is a prototype of a generic maintenance request and tracking system (NEVER COMPLETED)
+## This is a prototype of a generic maintenance request and tracking system (NEVER COMPLETED).
+## Built with Django/Python and Bootstrap

 ### Application Tour